-The onsite EOC inspection was only conducted at a randomly selected CBOC that had not been previously inspected.
+The onsite EOC inspections were only conducted at randomly selected CBOCs that had not been previously inspected.
 Details of the targeted study populations for the AUD, MM, and DWHP Proficiency focused reviews are noted in Table 1.

 &lt;sup>1 Includes 93 CBOCs in operation before March 31, 2013.